Prof. Pantelis CAPROS

 Dr. Fragkiadakis holds a BSc in Economics degree, an MSc in Empirical Economics and Finance, and an Mphil in Economics from the National and Kapodistrian University of Athens.
 He has a PhD in “A contribution to the analysis of statistical models by exponential transformations and applications”.
 He has published in the areas of Mathematical Modelling, Statistical Methodology and Computational Statistics.
 Currently he is a researcher at the E3MLab/ICCS working with the development of the GEM-E3 model scenarios.
 He is also experienced in climate change policy assessment using general equilibrium models, environmental economics and energy analysis.

-N. Tasios has graduated from NTUA, Department of Electrical and Computer Engineering and now is a PhD candidate at the National Technical University of Athens.
-He is member of the energy modelling team of E3M-Lab conducting research on stochastic long term energy system modelling as a tool for strategic planning and policy making.
-His research interests lie in the field of energy policy and economics, the climate change and the enhancement of sustainable energy systems.
+Nikos Tasios has graduated from NTUA, Department of Electrical and Computer Engineering and holds a PhD from the National Technical University of Athens.
+He is member of the energy and transport modelling team of E3M-Lab; he has developed and helps to maintain a number of the modules of the PRIMES modelling suite.
+His research lies mainly on stochastic long term energy system modelling as a tool for strategic planning and policy making

-P. Karkatsoulis holds a BSc in Applied Mathematics degree from the University of Crete- Greece and an MSc in Mathematical Modelling in Modern Technologies and Economics from the National Technical University of Athens.
+Panagiotis Karkatsoulis holds a degree in Applied Mathematics from the University of Crete- Greece and an MSc in Mathematical Modelling in Modern Technologies and Economics from the National Technical University of Athens.
 He is also a PhD candidate at National Technical University of Athens.
-At present he carries out research within E3M-Lab of ICCS in the field of macroeconomics and modelling.
+He has contributed to the enhancement of the transport sector in the GEM-E3 model.
+At present he carries out research within E3M-Lab of ICCS in the field of macroeconomics and regional modelling.